 With the Supervisory Board’s understanding, Dieter Bellé resigned his mandate as member and chairman of the Executive Board effective 31 January 2018 and left the Board at that time.

 LEONI presented its LEONiQ key technology – an intelligent cable technology that can record and evaluate such parameters as temperature and mechanical stress along any given cable system and can make energy and data flows more efficient, secure and available.
 As part of its digitalization strategy LEONI agreed collaboration with the PARC research and development company, which provides trail-blazing technologies in the areas of condition monitoring, predictive maintenance, system analysis, artificial intelligence as well as embedded sensor technology.

 In the city of Niṧ, LEONI officially opened its third wiring systems plant in Serbia.
 On a production space of approx. 20,000 m², the plant will make cable harnesses for one of the global manufacturers of premium vehicles.
 LEONI is investing about € 22 million in the production facility, which will create about 2,200 jobs by the end of 2019.

-Aldo Kamper, an internationally experienced executive, took over as chairman of LEONI’s Board of Directors.
+Aldo Kamper, an internationally experienced executive, took over as chairman of LEONI’s Executive Board.
 The Dutchman, who was previously CEO of Osram Opto Semiconductors, is commercially and technologically minded in equal measure.

 With VALUE 21, LEONI initiated a comprehensive and long-lasting strategy and performance enhancement programme.
 The objective is to sharpen the future corporate strategy, direct the Company towards healthy growth and improve both earnings quality and liquidity.